Operation of a high-frequency, phase-slip qubit: Acknowledgments

 \section{Acknowledgments}

 We thank Matthias Steffen, Benjamin Wymore, Oliver Dial, Aayam Bista, Xi Cao, Jared Gibson, Jinwoong Philip Kim, Michael Mollenhauer, Ke Nie, and Randy Owen for useful discussions.
 The TiN film and traveling-wave parametric amplifier used in this experiment were provided by IBM.
 This research was carried out in part in the Materials Research Lab Central Facilities and the Holonyak Micro and Nanotechnology Lab, University of Illinois.
-This research is funded through the IBM-Illinois Discovery Accelerator Institute.
+C.P. and A.K. are funded through the IBM-Illinois Discovery Accelerator Institute.